erigontech/erigon/docs/programmers_guide/header_download.md

 ### Chain segment (tips)

-A chain segment can contain any number of headers, all connected to one another via the value of their `ParentHash` attribute, and, ultimately, such tree of headers is connect to the anchor of that chain segment.
+A chain segment can contain any number of headers, all connected to one another via the value of their `ParentHash` attribute, and, ultimately, such tree of headers is connected to the anchor of that chain segment.
 Some headers in a chain segment are selected as the tips of that chain segment.
 Description of how the headers are the headers are selected to be the tips requires the definition of cumulative difficulty.
 Every tip (once selected) has some attributes associated with it.
-Firstly, the `anchor` attribute, which is the hash of the anchor that this tip is (transitively) connected to (in other words, the tip is in the "progeny", or in the "decendants" of that anchor).
-The `anchor` attribute of a tip can be viewed as the inverse of the anchor's `tips` attribute, and both need to be updated at the same time, when the anchor or one of the tips of a chain segment changes.
+Firstly, the `anchorParent` attribute, which is the `ParentHash` of the anchor that this tip is (transitively) connected to (in other words, the tip is in the "progeny", or in the "decendants" of that anchor).
+The `anchorParent` attribute of a tip can be viewed as the inverse of the anchor's `tips` attribute, and both need to be updated at the same time, when the anchor or one of the tips of a chain segment changes.
 Secondly, the `cumulativeDifficulty` attribute of a tip stores the sum of difficulties of all headers starting from the tip all the way down
 (and including) the anchor.
 The cumulative difficulty, combined with the anchor's `totalDifficulty` (minus the the `difficulty` of the anchor so that it is not counted twice), provides a way of calculating the total difficulty of a tip.